Presentations Are Now Available!!!

-Looking for the copies of the conference presentations?
-Give us two weeks and we'll have them for you.
+Looking for copies of the conference presentations?
+They are now posted online.
+Visit the Agenda page (available via the navigation tabs on top of the page) and select which session you wish to see.
+Presentations marked with the Adobe PDF icon () at the end of the title have the presentation slides available.
+Click the Adobe PDF icon () to open each presentation file.
 Please note that if a presenter did NOT check that it was ok to share at Presenter Check-in or did not check either way, then we will not make those available.
-We will send all participants an email when they are posted.

 Amazing Lineup of Plenary Speakers for the 28th Annual Research & Policy Conference

 Our list of plenary speakers included:

 The Honorable Patrick J. Kennedy, former U.S. Representative; Co-Founder, One Mind for Research & Founder, Kennedy Forum discussed the importance of bringing leaders in the areas of policy, finance and practice together to identify workable strategies for ensuring a strong behavioral health system for all Americans.

 Lucille Eber, Ed.D., Director of the Midwest PBIS Network, and a partner with the National PBIS Technical Assistance Center, discussed the integration of mental health through school-wide systems of Positive Behavior Support.